lucaspecina/watson-co-scientist/README.md

 # Analyze a specific research goal
 python main.py --research_goal "Investigate the molecular mechanisms of protein misfolding in neurodegenerative diseases."

+# Run a specific number of iterations on a new research goal
+python main.py --research_goal "Investigate the role of mitochondrial dysfunction in neurodegenerative diseases" --run 3

+# List all existing research goals
+python main.py --list_goals

+# Resume an existing research session by its ID
+python main.py --resume_id 64fd67eb-05a2-4e32-8dcc-cc63170d66ab --run 2

 # Use a specific configuration
 python main.py --config custom_config